-The fraction of transport into the Gulf of Maine through the Cable Sable Island section (GoM inflow ratio - Figure 41) exhibits a seasonal cycle with a minimum during the summer months.
+The fraction of transport into the Gulf of Maine through the Cable Sable Island section (GoM inflow ratio of Figure 41) exhibits a seasonal cycle with a minimum during the summer months.
 On average, the model predicts that about one half of the transport into the Gulf of Maine enters through the CSI section.
-Interannually (Figure 39), the GoM inflow ratio was near neutral from 1999-2007 (with only 2001 and 2004 above normal) and mostly negative from 2008-2019, although neutral values predominated during the last 5 years.
+Inter-annually (Figure 39) the GoM inflow ratio was near neutral from 1999-2007 (with only 2001 and 2004 above normal), mostly negative from 2008-2019 (with near-neutral values from 2015-2019), and strongly negative in 2020.
 From the model simulation, the general warming trend over the last decade, seen in many data series, is evident as increased transport into the GoM at NEC and a reduced GoM inflow ratio.

 An overall annual composite transport index was computed (Figure 42) by summing the standardized anomalies (Figures 38 and 39) for five of the six transport variables (the inflow through NEC was omitted as this metric is not independent of the GoM inflow ratio).
-If one considers this summation as a measure of the on-shelf flow-through in the system from the southern Gulf of St. Lawrence to the Gulf of Maine, it is found that the model hindcasts strong negative anomalies in 1999-2000, generally weak positive anomalies from 2001-2007, alternating stronger negative and positive anomalies until 2015, followed by positive anomalies until the present year.
+If one considers this summation as a measure of the on-shelf flow-through in the system from the southern Gulf of St. Lawrence to the Gulf of Maine, it is found that the model hindcasts strong negative anomalies in 1999-2000, generally weak positive anomalies from 2001-2007, alternating stronger negative and positive anomalies until 2015, followed by positive anomalies until 2019, with a return to neutral conditions in 2020.